 Do utility bills affect your credit score?

-Discover when your utility bill payments will affect your ability to successfully apply for credit.
+Discover when your utility bill payments affect your ability to successfully apply for credit.

 If you’re wondering whether utility bills affect your credit score, the answer is: it depends.

-Energy suppliers each follow different standards when it comes to reporting information to credit reference agencies.
-What’s more, the UK’s three major credit reference agencies (Experian, Equifax and TransUnion) each process this information differently to create your credit score.
+Energy suppliers each follow different standards when it comes to reporting information to credit reference agencies (CRAs).
+What’s more, the UK’s 3 major CRAs (Experian, Equifax and TransUnion) each process this information differently to create your credit score.

 The best way to find out what’s affecting your credit score is to request a copy of your credit report.
-You can get a free credit report from any of the UK’s three major credit reference agencies, either through getting a statutory report, or using a free trial.
+You can get a free credit report from any of the UK’s 3 major CRAs, either through getting a statutory report or using a free trial.

 What could be recorded on my credit file?

-However, missed payments are more likely to be reported to credit reference agencies.
-In this case, it would be logged on your credit file for up to seven years.
+Missed payments are more likely to be reported to CRAs than those made on time, but it’s possible for both to be recorded.
+Missed payments can be logged on your credit file for up to 6 years.

-If your utility provider takes legal action to retrieve money owed to it, this can lead to defaults or county court judgements (CCJs), which definitely will be logged on your credit file.
+If your utility provider takes legal action to retrieve money owed to it, this can lead to defaults or county court judgments (CCJs), which will be logged on your credit file.
 If you fall into serious debt that results in an individual voluntary arrangement (IVA) or bankruptcy, this will also be logged.

 How could it affect my chances of getting a loan or credit card?

 A missed utility bill payment may harm your credit score.
 This figure is considered by lenders when assessing how risky it would be to lend money to you.
 The higher your credit score, the easier it is to be approved for the best loans and credit cards.

 Remember, each credit reference agency calculates your score using different algorithms.
-However, serious “red flags” logged on your credit report, such as defaults and CCJs, are more likely to do serious damage to your credit score.
+However, serious “red flags” logged on your credit report, such as defaults and CCJs, are more likely to seriously damage your credit score.